- Directed By: Stephen Sommers

 - Cast: Treat Williams, Famke Janssen, Kevin J. O’Connor

 |Domestic Gross: $11,203,026||Overseas Gross: N/A|

-Disney and Cinergi Pictures equally financed Deep Rising for $45 million and this silly schlock pic was one of numerous box office flops that led to Cinergi shuttering just a few weeks after this opened.
+The budget for Deep Rising was $45 million, which was equally financed by Disney and Cinergi Pictures.
+This silly schlock pic was one of numerous box office flops that led to Cinergi shuttering just a few weeks after this opened.
 The final Cinergi production was released just three weeks after Deep Rising, the disaster An Alan Smithee Film: Burn Hollywood Burn.
 Disney handled domestic distribution (through their Hollywood Pictures label) and Cinergi took international, which they tapped Summit to sell off overseas markets to distributors.
 Deep Rising also marked the third and final movie director Stephen Sommers helmed for Disney after he landed a two-picture deal once he completed the low budget The Adventures of Huck Finn (1993) for the studio — The Jungle Book (1994) was the second pic.